All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Zepbound's cholesterol and lipid effects are most compelling for:

-• Patients with obesity and metabolic dyslipidemia who have not achieved lipid goals despite lifestyle changes and statin therapy
+• Patients with obesity and metabolic dyslipidemia who haven't achieved lipid goals despite lifestyle changes and statin therapy

 • Adults with nonalcoholic fatty liver disease whose dyslipidemia is driven by liver fat accumulation

-• People with metabolic syndrome seeking a comprehensive intervention that addresses weight, lipids, blood pressure, and glucose simultaneously
+• People with metabolic syndrome seeking a thorough intervention that addresses weight, lipids, blood pressure, and glucose simultaneously

-• Individuals with high remnant cholesterol (elevated non-HDL minus LDL) as a marker of triglyceride-rich lipoprotein excess
+• Individuals with high remnant cholesterol (improved non-HDL minus LDL) as a marker of triglyceride-rich lipoprotein excess

 Patients whose primary concern is isolated high LDL (especially genetic forms like familial hypercholesterolemia) should focus on LDL-specific therapies such as statins, ezetimibe, PCSK9 inhibitors, or bempedoic acid.